juripero/ryft-server/docs/search/README.md

 `input_specifier` specifies how the input data is arranged.
 The possible values are:

 - `RAW_TEXT` - The input is a sequence of raw bytes with no implicit formatting or grouping.
 - `RECORD` - The input is a series of records.
-Search all records.
+Search all fields.
 - `RECORD.<field_name>` - The input is a series of records.
    Search only the field called `<field_name>` in each record.
    Note: for JSON input records, multiple field names can be specified with `'.'` separators between them to specify a field hierarchy, or with `'[]'` separators to specify array hierarchy.
+- `XRECORD` - The input is a series of XML records.
+Search all fields.
+- `XRECORD.<field_name>` - The input is a series of XML records.
+   Search only the field called `<field_name>` in each record.
+- `CRECORD` - The input is a series of CSV records.
+Search all fields.
+- `CRECORD.<field_name>` - The input is a series of CSV records.
+   Search only the field called `<field_name>` in each record.

 `relational_operator` specifies how the input relates to the expression.
 The possible values are: